 This small village on the southwest coast of Thassos has a multitude of restaurants, which have sprung up to meet the demand of tourism.
 However, Limenaria has done so while still retaining its rich culture and traditional Greek lifestyle.
-In fact, the town does an excellent job of walking the tightrope between authenticity and convenience, offering visitors a plethora of watering holes and eateries within easy walking distance, without sacrificing the relaxed way of life the locals have enjoyed for centuries.
+In fact, the town does an excellent job of walking the tightrope between authenticity and convenience.
+Stay here during Thassos holidays and you can enjoy a plethora of watering holes and eateries within easy walking distance, without sacrificing the relaxed way of life the locals have enjoyed for centuries.

 Though the name might lead you to believe this is a traditional British boozer, The George is about as authentically Greek as they come.
 A family-run affair, all of the delicious cuisine on the moderately-priced menu is cooked to perfection by the matriarch of the establishment while her husband and son take care of front of house.

 Everything about Loukoulos is large - a lengthy menu is accompanied by enormous portions and doled out by larger-than-life waiting staff, making for a memorable dining experience.
 With food this good, you'll want to finish it all, so make sure you come hungry - you certainly won't be when you leave.

 Having been in the restaurant game for almost 30 years, the family behind Dionisos really know how to add that all-important personal touch to each and every meal they serve.
 Carefully crafted dishes are served with warmth, all for an affordable price in pleasant surroundings.

 This family-friendly Italian restaurant offers some of the most delicious pasta and pizza to be found in Limenaria and perhaps the whole of Thassos.
 The kids will be kept occupied by the play area and swimming pool, while the adults gorge themselves on the seemingly never-ending supply of delicious cuisine from Maestrale's kitchen.
 The rigatoni mare Luna is a preferred choice of regular diners.